Definitions, as used in this Procedure:

 Applications to utilize shared leave from the pool must be submitted on the appropriate form.
 An application must be filed with the Pool Administrator and must be accompanied by a statement from the licensed physician who is treating the illness or injury that resulted in the exhaustion of accrued paid leaves.
 Incomplete applications will not be considered.
 The Staff Shared Leave Pool Committee will consider applications in the order in which they are received and will approve or deny an application within fifteen (15) working days after receipt.

-a) An employee is eligible to withdraw paid leave from the Staff Shared Leave Pool if the Committee finds the employee has exhausted all accrued leaves (including Temporary Disability Leave, VL, and Holiday) due to a catastrophic illness or injury suffered by the employee.
+a) An employee is eligible to withdraw paid leave from the Staff Shared Leave Pool if the Committee finds the employee has exhausted all accrued leaves (including Temporary Disability Leave, VL, and Holiday) due to a catastrophic illness or injury suffered by the employee (or immediate family member such as parent, spouse, child).

 c) The i) estate of a deceased employee, ii) retired employee, or iii) separated employee shall not be entitled to payment for unused shared leave assigned from the pool.